MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 ## You can create guides with the same name without overwriting old guides

 You can create multiple guides with the same name.
-While this prevents unintentional overwrites of old files, it will be confusing when you choose a guide from a list.
+While this prevents unintentional overwrites of old files, it's confusing when you choose a guide from a list.
 We recommend looking up the names of existing guides when creating new ones.

 ## 3D content and media cannot be renamed or deleted after uploading